What We Do

-The Institute for Policy & Governance is currently involved with research, technical assistance and capacity building efforts concentrated around five primary domains:
+The Institute for Policy & Governance is currently involved with research, technical assistance and capacity building efforts concentrated around six primary domains:

 We study the tensions and assumptions that underpin current health and human service programs and policy design, chart alternatives to existing choices, examine likely implications, and explore creative strategies to improve outcomes for vulnerable populations.
 This work is often undertaken in partnership with government entities and nonprofit organizations.

 Communities face increasing social, economic and environmental pressures.
-IPG and our collaborating partners strive to better understand how communities can respond to those pressures and work effectively to face them.
-Our researchers work with communities to develop the strategies tools to overcome challenges and thrive in a global society.
+IPG and our collaborating partners strive to better understand how communities can respond to those pressures and work effectively to mitigate them.
+Our researchers work with communities to develop the strategies and tools to promote environmental sustainability and thrive in a global society.

-Through various projects affiliated with VTIPG, we promote public participation in local governance and the broader community.
-We support communities in solving problems, communicating across differences, and developing tools of engagement and inclusivity.
+Through various projects affiliated with VTIPG, we facilitate public participation in local governance and the broader community.
+We support communities in solving problems, communicating across differences, and implementing methods for increasing engagement and inclusivity.

 The NRV Reentry Council is a collaborative regional body made up of agency representatives and concerned citizens focused on facilitating the safe and successful transition of individuals leaving incarceration and rejoining the community.
 VTIPG faculty support the reentry council through leadership, research, facilitation and participation.